opensvc/docs.opensvc.com/source/collector.evaluation.rst

 End of evaluation
 *****************

-Clean up the service and all data using the command
+Clean up the service and data volume using the command

 ::

-	# sudo svcmgr -s collector_eval,collector_eval-data purge
+	# om 'eval/*/collector' purge